Alix Popham: Personal life

-Popham has three children, two with his first wife Jo and one with second wife Melanie.
+Popham has three children, two with his first wife, Jo, and one with his second wife, Melanie.
 Jo Popham worked for BBC Wales as part of their Scrum V radio show.

 In March 2007, Popham was involved in a road collision with a pedestrian in Cardiff city centre, while travelling to a training session at the Millennium Stadium.
 The pedestrian received minor injuries and no one was arrested in connection with the incident.

 In April 2020, Popham was diagnosed with early onset dementia; doctors estimated his brain had suffered up to 100,000 sub-concussions over the course of his 14-year professional career.
-Together with Steve Thompson and Michael Lipman, Popham filed legal claims against the Rugby Football Union, the Welsh Rugby Union and World Rugby for the injuries they sustained during the game.
+Together with Steve Thompson and Michael Lipman, Popham filed legal claims against the Rugby Football Union, the Welsh Rugby Union and World Rugby for the injuries they sustained playing the game.